Skip to main content

 Electrics Apprentices work directly under the supervision of the Lighting Supervisor and Associate Lighting Supervisor to implement lighting designs for each production in multiple spaces.
 Apprentices also work alongside local and visiting lighting designers and other theatre electricians.

 Responsibilities include load-in, hanging and focusing lights, troubleshooting problems, maintaining electrics equipment during production runs, and participating in all lighting strikes and changeovers.
 During show runs, they share the responsibility of maintenance and running the light board or follow spot.
+There are also opportunities to learn programming and patching.
+Additional duties include serving as an emergency contact on campus.

 Experience working on electrics crews, programming ETC consoles, and all types of equipment is preferred.
 This apprenticeship is suitable for those working towards careers as Electricians, Lighting Supervisors, and Lighting Designers.